christophgockel/fake-ci/readme.md

 ```

 The `fake-ci` shell script automatically builds a Docker image it needs in case it's not available yet.

+Compiling the binary with `cargo build` is necessary to create the binary file the remaining shell scripts expect to exist.

 ## Concepts